protocol/the-spark/projects/2021/free-retrieval-via-ipfs/README.md

 * Handle deal expiry/renewal.
 Expired deals should be un-exposed to IPFS.
 Renewed deals should remain.
 * Add configuration option to allow retrieval via IPFS.
     * Verify assumption that this capability is desired to be configurable.
+* Consider discover options.
+The miner's peer ID and deal data CID's could be provided on the IPFS DHT.